FriquetLuca/lazy-toolbox/doc/src/server/lazyRouter.md

     // It's the equivalent of :
     // await this.loadStaticRoutes('/assets/', './public/assets');
     await newRouter.loadAssets();
+    // Initialize the session for users.
+    // Default value aren't that good, you should think about
+    // setting it up a bit.
+    await newRouter.initializeSession();
     // Load all custom routes modules inside the routes folder await newRouter.registerPaths('./routes', '../public/views');
     // Registered routes: